 Do you feel uncomfortable watching a movie alone?

 Do you feel uncomfortable going to a restaurant alone?

 Do you think you can handle all the worries you might face?

-If the answer is yes then keep on reading.
+If the answer to most of the questions is yes then keep on reading.

 To travel alone you have to be able to have fun and meeting other people, but doesn’t mean being reckless.
 Finding the balance between enjoying your solo trip and staying safe is mandatory.
 These are a few safety tips to have in mind so you can make the most of your journey.